 During childhood, adolescence, and college, my world revolved around family, friends, boys, and community activities.
 I didn't pay attention to the news or world events, and they weren't topics of conversation around our dinner table either.
-The biggest historical event in my lifetime was 9/11.
-I was 24 on a field training exercise in Germany when it happened.

 What was your very first job?
 How long did you have it?